sky-uk/client-lib-ios-test-foundation/README.md

 }

 ```
-The test is composed by 3 sections:
-- Given: mocks and http routes are defined
-- When: call to method of SUT (system under test) to be tested
-- Then: expected values assertions
+In the `Given` section http mocks reponse are define, in `When` section loginUser of SUT (System Under Test) is called, finally in the `Then` asserts on expected values are defined.
 If the execution of the method under test performs an http request not handled by the mocks server then `onUnexpected`'s clousure `(HttpRequest) -> ()` is called.

 Note: